02 | Sensing the World

 • You can draw sketches or other ways to illustrate your idea.

-• You can also make a prototype if you can, but I am not requiring it.
+• You can also make a prototype if you are able to, but I am not requiring it.
+It’s enough to just describe the concept.

 Do not make this too complex.
 Think of simple games and game mechanics.